 For example: If you have been praying for a promotion, yet you are always late to work, miss deadlines, and take an extra 30 minutes for your lunch break, should you be promoted?
 In some cases, the person less qualified but more diligent may get the job.

-Quite simply, some victories are not being lost because God doesn’t want to give it to you; they are withheld because you aren’t ready for them.
+Quite simply, some breakthrough are not delayed because God doesn’t want to give it to you; they are withheld because you aren’t ready for them.

 6. You are trapped in the past.